GEM-benchmark/NL-Augmenter/filters/discrimination/README.md

 ```

 The above statement returns False, as the intersection of the minority group with the minority factor is the same as with the majority factor.
-However, in the following example, the filter indicates a potential discrimination towards minority group, since the number of intersections with the minority factor is bigger, than with the majority factor:
+However, in the following example, the filter indicates a potential inequity issue towards minority group, since the number of intersections with the minority factor is bigger, than with the majority factor:
 ```
 minority_group = ["she", "her", "hers"]
 majority_group = ["he", "him", "his"]